Faculty Research Interests

 David Burke : Observational Cosmology with Large Surveys: DES and LSST

 David's current projects are focusing on the development of scientific analyses for the Dark Energy Survey (DES).
-The DES is an exciting, broad ground-based optical survey.
-It will measure cosmological parameters through the use of gravitational lensing, studies of clusters and large scale structure of galaxy populations.
-Presently David's work is aimed at optimizing the performance of instrument operations and data reduction, and development of scientific analysis techniques usingsimulations, science verification data, and the full survey data set.
+The DES is an exciting, broad ground-based optical survey which started taking data in 2013.
+It is measuring cosmological parameters through the use of gravitational lensing, studies of clusters and large scale structure of galaxy populations.
+Presently David's work is aimed at optimizing the performance of instrument operations and data reduction, and development of scientific analysis techniques using simulations and the survey data set.

 Robert L. Byer : Lasers and Nonlinear Optics